 1) Purchase 2 posterboards and post-its of 2 different colors (use your wedding colors if that’ll make the process more enjoyable for you!).

 2) On one of one poster boards, draw the number of circles/squares/rectangles you think you’ll need for your number of guests plus a few extra just in case.
-Put a number inside each table (1 through whatever).
+Put a letter inside each table (A – Z, moving to AA and so on if necessary).
 These don’t have to look like a seating chart just yet.

 3) On the other poster board make some categories.
 Easy ones are Bridal Party, Bride’s friends, Groom’s friends, Bride’s Family, Groom’s Family, but feel free to break it down into further catergories (family, work friends, college friends, etc.) if needed.